Beat Street: Cast

 Kadeem Hardison was credited as "High School Student" in the director's cut of the film.
 However, his scenes were all cut from the final theatrical version.

 Background

-The movie was inspired by an original story, "The Perfect Beat," by journalist Steven Hager, who sold the idea to producer Harry Belafonte.
+The movie was inspired by an original story, "The Perfect Beat", by journalist Steven Hager, who sold the idea to producer Harry Belafonte.
 Only a few character names from Hager's story made it into the final film.
-In addition, some of the plotline of the film was based on the New York City graffiti documentary, Style Wars, released in 1983.
+The 1983 film Wild Style was an obvious inspiration and model, in terms of story, style, characters, and themes.
+In addition, some of the plotline of the film was based on the New York City graffiti documentary, Style Wars, also released in 1983.
 Most visibly, the antagonist, Spit, in Beat Street was lifted from the real-life graffiti artist CAP MPC, who was portrayed in Style Wars.

 Filming locations

 Beat Street was filmed in New York City in December 1983, in the boroughs of The Bronx, Manhattan, Brooklyn and Queens.
 Several scenes were shot inside the city's subway system, both onboard trains and in stations, notably Hoyt-Schermerhorn Streets, 57th Street-Sixth Avenue and Fresh Pond Road.
 Scenes were also filmed on the campus of the City College of New York, which includes the concert venue Aaron Davis Hall.
 Many of the internal dance sequences were filmed at the popular night club, the Roxy, located in the Chelsea section of Manhattan.